AlexFJW/CS4243-Lucas-Kanade/README.md

 **notifi-CAT-ions:**

 - Window size should be small-ish, from 5-15.
-(LK assumes that the entire window moves in the same direction. adjust based on predicted motion of image.
-Pyramidal LK already does the job of larger windows)
+(LK assumes that the entire window moves in the same direction.
+Traditionally, small windows are for small movements & large for large.
+Pyramidal LK already does the job of large windows)
 - Console throws warnings as we sometimes do SVD on bad matrices.
-SVD needs the corner detector.
+Corner detector needs SVD